FutureCommerce/Hackathon-Projects/ConsentCommerce/VideoIntro.md

 A new deal on data is needed so that personal data can be used on people's own terms.
 A new deal that ensure fair value exchange in the commercial marketplaces of the future.

-## Point 2: Privacy Day Campaign for Jan 28 2016 leveraging existing laws requiring consent for personal data
+## Point 2: Lets Create a button that providse consent and can also take it away. leveraging existing laws requiring consent for personal data around the world.

-- Lets create a  Hackathon Project to Make a Privacy day Campaign for Jan 28 2016
-- Create a massive civic campaign;  Create a project to with a broad scope of roles; writers, promoters, actavists, legal hackers, etc.
-- Make a button that people press that sends a legal request to a company to manage or control consent for the access, control and use of personal data on Privacy Day
-- use the hackathon to legally hack the ideas and processes for this button

-## Point 3: With legal hacking -  that creates meaningful  results around data control

 ## We setup some session  futurecommerce.civics.com
 - Panel on Friday night at Fab Lab in London - 5:30 - 8
 - Sat & Sun virtual and maybe local hack session on the project
+- - Then Present it to see what we have come with.